 As mentioned above, the default format for the CoA and SCoA will appear in alpha-numeric descending order.
 This is because the %%accounts%% macro, or any variation of it, will produce the alpha-numeric order.
 For example, we see the template on the left will order the CoA on the right in descending order.

-When a user desires to have an alternate presenation order of the CoA this can be accommodated.
+When a user desires to have an alternate presentation order of the CoA, this can be accommodated by hard coding accounts or sections in the order they should appear.
 Utilizing the same template, or Save As another version, a user can start to customize the order of the CoA/SCoA in the template.
 This involves listing out some of the accounts in each account type section in the order that is desired (ie: Income verses COGS, etc).
 Remember that if there is a parent account section, to always list the parent name, followed by the %%accounts%% macro, followed by the parent total name.
 Finally, the %%accounts%% macro should always appear at the end of each section as well.
 Let's consider the below image which shows the template on the left, and the previewed output on the right:

 - We listed "Rebuilt Engine Sales" at the top of the Income section in the template (shown in green)